-A Draft Relocation Plan has been prepared and is available for public review and comment starting August 17 through September 17, 2018 in accordance with California law, which requires a minimum 30-day public comment period.
+A Draft Relocation Plan was prepared and made available for public review and comment (August 17 through September 17, 2018) in accordance with California law.

-VTA is holding four public forums to present the Draft Relocation Plan and receive comments on the following dates, times and locations:
+VTA also held four public forums to present the Draft Relocation Plan and receive comments throughout the month of September.

-A proposed Final Relocation Plan will be prepared to respond to the public comments and submitted to VTA’s Board of Directors for its review, consideration, and adoption at its December 6, 2018 meeting.
+A Final Relocation Plan has been prepared to respond to the public comments received and will be submitted to VTA’s Board of Directors for its review, consideration, and adoption at its December 6, 2018 meeting.
 The adoption of the Final Relocation Plan is a critical milestone in the Project schedule and will allow the Project to enter into negotiations for the first phase of property acquisitions.